WB3T - QRP

 "QRP Bob," another QRP legend, offers the very best in technical support.
 The Norcal 40, a classic QRP transceiver and its options are available.
 The Wilderness Sierra is now sold out.
 But if you can find a used one, as I mentioned on the WB3T Home Page, it is the best QRP-Class transceiver in the history of Ham Radio in my humble opinion - and I have tried most popular QRP rigs from 1975 to present.
 If you missed the Sierra, the Norcal 40 will give you the feel of this fine line of QRP rigs in monoband form.

 Dave Benson's enterprise.
 Another QRP legend, but unfortunately Small Wonder Labs is closed.
 Dave leaves a definite hole in the QRP market, but is enjoying a well-deserved retirement.
 I played in the 2013 QRP ARCI "Pet Rock Sprint" using the Rockmite, and had a blast!
 Using a Rock Mite on 7.030 and a Tuna Tin on 7.040, I took First Place in the Single-Band (40m) Category.
 The Rock Mite is a VERY cool shirt-pocket rig and is now available through QRPME.com.
-The Freqmite, like the qrpkits.com SWR indicator (above) and the K1EL K12 keyer (below), has found its way into most of my QRP projects.
-With these additions, the QRP-To-Go experience is a joy.
-Hopefully someone will pick up marketing on these or similar products.
+The Freq Mite frequency annunciator is now available through Four State QRP Group, below.
+It has found its way into most of my QRP projects.
+With this addition, the QRP-To-Go experience is a joy.

 Please check back soon as I add to the list of QRP Suppliers.